Colon Classification

 Editions of this version of CC also introduced the concept of Rounds and Levels to remove the severe rigidity.

-Version 3 – Freely faceted classification schemes: Seventh edition of CC (Ranganathan, 1987) published in the year 1987 represents the third version.
+Version 3 – Freely faceted classification schemes: The seventh edition of CC (Ranganathan, 1987), published in the year 1987 represents the third version.
 This edition incorporates findings of a dynamic theory of classification (Gopinath, 1976).
-Being a freely faceted classification scheme it has no rigid formula for compound subject going with the basic subject.
+Being a freely faceted classification scheme it has no rigid formula for compound subjects going with the basic subject.

-‘A postulate is a statement about which we cannot use either of the epithets ‘right’ or ‘wrong’.
-We can only speak of a set of postulate as helpful or unhelpful’ (Ranganathan, 1962).
-Gopinath discusses postulational approach and believes that it has provided objectivity and scientific basis to CC (Gopinath, 1986).
-M. M. Kashyap reviews development and impact of postulational approach (Kashyap, 1986).
+‘A postulate is a statement about which we cannot use either of the epithets ‘right’ or ‘wrong.’
+We can only speak of a set of postulates as helpful or unhelpful’ (Ranganathan, 1962).
+Gopinath discusses the postulational approach and believes it has provided objectivity and a scientific basis to CC (Gopinath, 1986).
+M. M. Kashyap reviews the development and impact of the postulational approach (Kashyap, 1986).

 1.1.2 Postulate of Fundamental Categories: Ranganathan has based his CC on many postulates.
 The postulate of fundamental categories is one of them.
-According to Ranganathan there are five and only five fundamental categories- viz.
-Time, Space, Energy, Matter and Personality, which are defined by enumeration only (Ranganathan, 1989d).
-The number of categories, however, differ from person to person (Seetharama, 1972).
-These categories being postulates have no scientific justification but are extremely useful in library classification.
+According to Ranganathan, there are five and only five fundamental categories- viz.
+Time, space, energy, matter, and personality are defined by enumeration only (Ranganathan, 1989d).
+The number of categories, however, differs from person to person (Seetharama, 1972).
+These categories being postulates, have no scientific justification but are extremely useful in library classification.
 Ranganathan not only enumerated the fundamental categories but also recommended their sequence as PMEST.
 Hemalata Iyer analyzes this sequence in the context of user preferences.
 (Iyer, 1986).
 Based on the fundamental categories, Ranganathan developed the concept of facet analysis.
 Facet analysis is useful in designing faceted / analytico-synthetic classification schemes.
-Facet analysis has many more applications which are described by Devadasan (1986).
-The terms representing fundamental categories may have different meanings in different subjects, however Ranganathan used them with a specific context i.e.
+Facet analysis has many more applications, which are described by Devadasan (1986).
+The terms representing fundamental categories may have different meanings in different subjects, however, Ranganathan used them with a specific context i.e.

 1.1.2.1 Personality: Personality covers manifestations of wholeness, for example, chemical compounds, plants and animals and parts of them, languages religions, etc. The other Fundamental Categories are attributes of Personality.

-Without Personality, there can be no organ, constituent, attribute, action, reaction or incidence in space and time.
+Without Personality, there can be no organ, constituent, attribute, action, reaction, or incidence in space and time.
 Personality forms the basis, the host, locus of all other categories.
-In the main class ‘library and information science’ (LIS) concepts like libraries, information sources, library personnel, and users form the locus to the other fundamental categories.
-That is the reason these isolates belong to the fundamental category, Personality.
+In the main class, ‘library and Information Science’ (LIS), concepts like libraries, information sources, library personnel, and users from the locus to the other fundamental categories.
+That is the reason these isolates belong to the fundamental category of personality.

-The fundamental category, Personality presents great difficulty in its identification.
+The fundamental category, Personality, presents a great difficulty in its identification.
 It is too elusive.
 It is ineffable (Ranganathan, 1989e).
-As it is difficult to identify the fundamental category, Personality, Ranganathan suggested the ‘method of residues’ for its identification.
+As it is difficult to identify the fundamental category and personality, Ranganathan suggested the ‘method of residues’ for its identification.

 Norman Roberts provides a definitional analysis of Personality and discusses the limitations of this concept (Roberts, 1969).
 Foskett (1961) and Grolier (1962) provide a critical evaluation of Personality.

 1.1.2.2 Matter: Since the recent past name of the fundamental category Matter is replaced by Matter Property [MP].
-Initially, as Ranganathan claimed this fundamental category represented materials only.
-Later on two more manifestations of this category were identified, i.e. Matter Property and Matter Method.
+Initially, as Ranganathan claimed, this fundamental category represented materials only.
+Later on, two more manifestations of this category were identified, i.e. Matter Property and Matter Method.
 (Ranganathan, 1971).
 Library activities like classification, cataloguing, circulation, etc. for example, represent the property of the Personality of the library.
-So they belonged to Matter facet.
-The fundamental category Matter Method mostly manifests in science and technology subjects.
-For example in the main class ‘geology’ isolates like ‘mechanical, seismological’, etc. manifest as Matter Method isolates.
-Neelameghan and Gopinath (1967) discuss the problems in grouping of [MP] isolates and solutions thereto.
+So they belonged to the Matter facet.
+The fundamental category of the Matter Method mostly manifests in science and technology subjects.
+For example, in the main class, ‘geology’ isolates like ‘mechanical, seismological’, etc., manifest as Matter Method isolates.
+Neelameghan and Gopinath (1967) discuss the problems in a grouping of [MP] isolates and solutions thereto.

-1.1.2.4 Space and Time: The fundamental category ‘Space’ represents the geographical area and ‘Time’ represents period.
+1.1.2.4 Space and Time: The fundamental category ‘Space’ represents the geographical area, and ‘Time’ represents the period.

 1.1.3 Postulates of rounds and levels: Recurring manifestation of the aforementioned fundamental categories is required for classifying subjects of greater intention.
-This need is fulfilled by postulates of rounds and levels.
+Postulates of rounds and levels fulfill this need.

-1.1.4 Postulate of quasi-isolate: Name of the characteristics used to represent an isolated idea or a spectator is called quasi-isolate (QI).
-It is so called because it does not represent a true isolate idea, e.g. the ‘Personality’ isolates of the main class ‘Sociology’ in the seventh edition of CC are first represented as (QI).
-These are for example, ‘By age’, ‘By residence’, etc. (Ranganathan, 1987b).
-Similarly in the main class `Educational Psychology’ the speciators are grouped under various quasi isolates (QIs) (Ranganathan, 1987c).
-Some times a particular facet may have a large number of (QIs).
-When the number of (QIs) is large the problem of their ranking arises.
-As a solution to this Neelameghan and Gopinath (1966) suggested ‘Group Strategy’.
+1.1.4 Postulate of quasi-isolate: The name of the characteristics used to represent an isolated idea or a spectator is called quasi-isolate (QI).
+It is so called because it does not represent a true isolate idea, e.g., the ‘Personality’ isolates of the main class ‘Sociology’ in the seventh edition of CC are first represented as (QI).
+These are, for example, ‘By age’, ‘By residence’, etc. (Ranganathan, 1987b).
+Similarly, in the main class `Educational Psychology’, the speciators are grouped under various quasi-isolates (QIs) (Ranganathan, 1987c).
+Sometimes a particular facet may have a large number of (QIs).
+When the number of (QIs) is large, the problem of their ranking arises.
+As a solution to this, Neelameghan and Gopinath (1966) suggested ‘Group Strategy’.
 Group strategy is a useful method for grouping (QIs).

-1.1.5 Postulate of speciator: Speciator is an isolated idea used as a qualifier for an isolate or another speciator.
-When a sub isolate i.e. a qualifier to an isolate, has a possibility of going with more than one isolates, it is listed as speciator, instead of chain division, e. g. the sub isolate ‘computerized’ can go with the isolates such as cataloguing, classification, circulation, etc. As such the sub isolate ‘computerized’ is listed as a speciator, only once, and can be combined with any appropriate isolate as and when needed to form class number for a compound subject.
+1.1.5 Postulate of Speciator: Speciator is an isolated idea used as a qualifier for an isolate or another speciator.
+When a sub-isolate, i.e., a qualifier to an isolate, has a possibility of going with more than one isolate, it is listed as speciator, instead of chain division, e. g. the sub-isolate ‘computerized’ can go with the isolates such as cataloguing, classification, circulation, etc. As such, the sub-isolate ‘computerized’ is listed as a speciator, only once and can be combined with any appropriate isolate as and when needed to form a class number for a compound subject.

 1.1.5.1 Kinds of speciators: There are two kinds of speciators.
-Speciator kind 1 (Spl) qualifies an isolate idea, e.g. ‘branch’ a (Spl ) may qualify the isolate ‘library’ in the main class LIS to represent the subject ‘branch library’.
+Speciator kind 1 (Spl) qualifies an isolated idea, e.g., ‘branch’ an (Spl ) may qualify the isolate ‘library’ in the main class LIS to represent the subject ‘branch library’.
 The connecting symbol hyphen (-) is used to connect the speciator kind I to an isolate.

-Speciator kind 2 (Sp2) qualifies the speciator kind 1, e.g. ‘abstracting sources’ is a speciator kind 1.
-It qualifies the isolate idea information sources.
-The proper name Library and Information Science Abstracts (LISA) is speciator kind 2, as it qualifies the speciator kind I ‘abstracting sources’.
-Speciator kind 2 are attached to speciator kind 1 by using the connecting symbol ‘equal to’ (=).
+Speciator kind 2 (Sp2) qualifies the speciator kind 1, e.g., ‘abstracting sources’ is a speciator kind 1.
+It qualifies the isolated idea information sources.
+The proper name Library and Information Science Abstracts (LISA) is speciator kind 2, as it qualifies the speciator kind I ‘abstracting sources.’
+Speciator kind two is attached to speciator kind one by using the connecting symbol ‘equal to’ (=).
 Neelameghan and Gopinath (1973) provide meaning and use of (Sp2) through a case study.

 Editions | Year |